 Regulatory bodies, such as the Food and Drug Administration, FDA, or the European Medical Agency, EMA, have not specified a certain acceptable level of HCPs for mAbs.
-It is up to each developer to develop processes and documentation that can prove that their product is safe.
+It is up to each to develop processes and documentation that can prove that their product is safe.

 DNA is less of an issue in protein expression and purification

 DNA from the host cell is less of an issue in the process of protein expression and purification.
 So far, DNA impurities have not led to any adverse effects in patients.
 However, there is a theoretical risk that foreign DNA from the host cell could pass through human cell membranes and reprogram the way the cells work.
 The World Health Organization guidelines recommend no more than 100ng of residual DNA in the final dose.

 Developing a pure protein has a lot to do with process control.
 As mAbs are produced in batches, natural variability of the material, as well as variations in operations and other disturbances, can cause batch-to-batch variability.
 Traditional product-release quality controls, QCs, are based on tests of the final products, when it is too late to understand and repair batch-to-batch variations.